wmedrano/spore/README.md

 - source - The source code string.
 - lexer - The lexer parses a string into open/close parensheses, identifiers, numbers and strings.
 - ast - An AST is built.
 Each set of parentheses forms a sub tree in the AST.
-- s-expression - A lispy representation of the AST.
 - bytecode - A sequence of instructions to execute.